Television picture resolution

 eliminates interlacing artifacts.

-1080p high definition non-broadcast sources -- Blu-ray,
+1080p high definition non-broadcast sources -- Blu-ray

-computer media, and Internet streaming -- eliminate the
+disc, computer media, and Internet streaming -- eliminate the

 All HDTV sources offer a broader